 It seems difficult to imagine, having already spent so much time enclosed, that the quarantine may last for months.
 The more sociable nations are quite apparently losing their last bits of patience.
-Needless to say, secluded from the numerous distractions that crowd our everyday lives, we have been given the chance to delve into the discovery and understanding of ourselves.

-Towards the end of the 9th century, a large dome and several adjustments were added to to the facade of the newly named Mashhad al-Rida, which soon attracted busy bazaars and bustling markets to fill up its perimeter.
+Towards the end of the 9th century, a large dome and several adjustments were added to to the facade of the newly named Mashhad al-Rida.
+Which soon attracted busy bazaars and bustling markets to fill up its perimeter.

-Under the guidance of his wife, a mosque adjacent to the shrine was built called the Goharshad Mosque, the beauty and grandeur of which would deserve an ulterior description all in itself.
+Under the guidance of his wife, a mosque adjacent to the shrine was built called the Goharshad Mosque.
+The beauty and grandeur of which would deserve an ulterior description all in itself.

 An important part of today’s decorations, embellishments and adornments were only added under the rule of Nadir Shah Afshar (1736-1747), one of Iran’s most prominent rulers of all time, who, poised to underline the glory of the complex, took up some major redesigning projects.

 By expanding the courtyards, refurbishing the insides with gold and mirrors and building another minaret at the north entrance, the site took on a completely different form, ever-more opulent and elegant.

 In our day, the shrine has the largest area among all the holy complexes of Islam and is frequently visited by Sunni and Shia believers alike.
 The site also contains a library, a museum, four seminaries and a university of Islamic sciences which are all quite fascinating to visit on your tour around the legendary Imam Reza shrine.